ITRS-Group/cordial/integrations/servicenow/README.md

   * `Username` **Router Only**
     The Service Now API username.
   * `Password` **Router Only**
     A cleartext password for the user above.
-This takes precendence over `PasswordFile` below.
-Please again note that all fields can be passed as environment variables (`${VARIABLE}` etc.) so it is not necessary to store the password in the configuration file.
+This takes precedence over `PasswordFile` below.
-  * `PasswordFile` **Router Only**
+  * `PasswordFile` **Router Only** **Deprecated**
     A path to a file containing the plain text password for the user above.
 This file should be protected with Linux permissions 0600 to prevent unauthorised access.
 If a tilde (`~`) is the first character then the path is relative to the user home directory. e.g. `~/.snowpw`
+    This setting has been deprecated in favour of full support for value expansion via [config.ExpandString()](https://pkg.go.dev/github.com/itrs-group/cordial/pkg/config#Config.ExpandString) which supports Geneos formatted AES256 encoded passwords.
   * `ClientID` **Router Only**
   * `ClientSecret` **Router Only**
     If these configuration values are supplied then the router will use a 2-legged OAuth2 flow to obtain a token and auto refresh token.
 This requires OAuth to be configured and enabled in your Service Now instance.
 OAuth is not attempted if the instance name contains a dot (`.`) which hints that you are using a non-SaaS/cloud instance.